Kiranjith83/SA/SA.md

 - Traditional DB will be costly and time consuming for such scenarios.
 - It uses cluster architecture capable of loading and unloading data from S3.
 - Kinesis and Firehose can be a product that can store data in RedShift.
+- Priced on compute node hours.
+ - Not charged for leader node hours.
+- Backups
+  - Enabled by default with a 1 day retention period.
+  - Max retention period is 35 days.
+  - Maintains at least 3 copies of your data (Original, replica on compute node and backup in S3)
+  - For DR, RedShift can asynchronously replicate snapshots to S3 in another region.
 - Architecture
 ![Alt text](/pic/redshift.png?raw=true "RedShift")
 - Leader node